 Teeth cleaning costs can vary depending on the dentist you choose and the country in which you have the treatment.
-Below, we've outlined starting costs in a number of different locations.
-Bear in mind though that these are not fixed or guaranteed and may vary based on a number of different factors.
+Below, we've outlined some average starting costs in a number of different countries.
+Bear in mind though, that these are not fixed or guaranteed and may vary based on a number of different factors.

 |Country||Price (EUR €)|